HL7/livd/src/pagecontent/general.md

 ### Structure and Supported Mappings

-The basic structure that the LIVD Publication must support can be represented as follows, using the HL7® V2 message syntax of brackets ([…]) to identify optional items and braces ({…}) to identify repeatable items.
+The basic structure that the LIVD IG Publication must support can be represented as follows, using the HL7® V2 message syntax of brackets ([…]) to identify optional items and braces ({…}) to identify repeatable items.
 The italic items are used to provide grouping and cardinality, while the bold items are actual data elements of the definition.

 <ul>
 <li> *IVD LOINC Publication* begin